lab-antwerp-1/hyf-group3/planning/development-strategy.md

 <!-- each issue created from this section will have the `for: user story` label -->

-### coaches
+### coaches user stories

 > "as a coach i want to know more information about students and hyf community"

-HTML: this issue has been developed on a branch `1-coachesInfo`
+Interface:

+HTML:

-- title `h1`
+- title `h1` coaches
 - discription about students`p`
 - discription about community `p`
 - footer `footer`

-CSS: this issue had been developed on a branch `2-coachesInfocss`
+CSS:

 - add font-family `Zen Kurenaido`

 > "as a coach i want to know more on how to sign up to become a coach"

-HTML: this issue has been developed on a branch `3-coachesInfo`
+Interface:

+HTML:

-- title `h1`
+- title `h1` Want to become a coach?
 - description on being a coach `p`
 - sign up button
 - footer

-CSS: this issue had been developed on a branch `4-coachesInfocss`
+CSS: this issue had been developed on a branch

 - add font-family `Zen Kurenaido`
 - add button hover effect

 > "as a coach i want to know how to participate and help

-HTML: this issue has been developed on a branch `5-coachesInfo`
+Interface:

+HTML:

--title `h1`
+-title `h1` How can I help

 - description on what is needed from hyf
 - contact form "I want to help"
 - send button
 - footer

-CSS: this issue had been developed on a branch `6-coachesInfocss`
+CSS:

 - add font-family `Zen Kurenaido`
 - add button hover effect

+This issue had been developed on branch `coachesInfo`

+---

-### students
+### students user stories

 > "as a student, i want to know how to find the info about the curriculum"

-HTML: this issue had been developed on a branch `1-studentsInfocss`
+Interface:

+HTML:

-- title `h1`
+- title `h1` Student Curriculum
 - discription about curriculum`p`
 - class schedule`p`
 - footer `footer`

-CSS: this issue had been developed on a branch `2-studentsInfocss`
+CSS:

 - add font-family `Zen Kurenaido`
 - incert img class schedule

 > "as a student, i want to know how to find out what hyf can do for me"

-HTML: this issue had been developed on a branch `3-studentsInfocss`
+Interface:

+HTML:

-- title `h1`
+- title `h1` What can hyf do for you?
 - discription about hyf values and offer`p`
 - sign up button
 - footer `footer`

-CSS: this issue had been developed on a branch `4-studentsInfocss`
+CSS:

 - add font-family `Zen Kurenaido`
 - info graphic on hyf values and offers